Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(socket.localPort);

-The printed local port came from the OS.
-If a test suite creates thousands of short-lived outbound connections quickly, it can pressure the ephemeral port range.
+});The printed local port came from the OS.
+If a test suite creates thousands of short-lived outbound connections quickly, it can put pressure on the ephemeral port range.
 TCP state after close can keep ports unavailable for reuse for a while.
-Chapter 9.3 owns TIME_WAIT and connection teardown, but the first symptom often appears here: local tests fail with address or connect errors even though the remote server is fine.
+The TCP chapter covers TIME_WAIT and teardown, but the first symptom often appears here - local tests fail with address or connect errors even though the remote server is fine.

 Use exact addresses while debugging binds.
-127.0.0.1:3000, ::1:3000, and 0.0.0.0:3000 describe different local binding requests. localhost:3000 describes a name plus a port, and the name may resolve to more than one address.
+127.0.0.1:3000, ::1:3000, and 0.0.0.0:3000 are separate local binding requests. localhost:3000 is a name plus a port, and the name may resolve to more than one address.

 The Kernel Path for One Write

-One write gives the simplest trace.
+One write gives a useful trace.

-The string becomes bytes using the stream's encoding rules.
+socket.write('GET / HTTP/1.0\r\n\r\n');The string becomes bytes using the stream's encoding rules.
 Node accepts those bytes into the writable side of net.Socket.
 If the write can proceed, Node creates or extends native write state and asks libuv to submit the operation. libuv uses the OS socket descriptor.
-The system call boundary is crossed.
-The kernel receives a pointer to user-space memory and a byte length, then copies or otherwise stages those bytes according to the platform path.
+The call reaches the kernel.
+The kernel receives a pointer to user-space memory and a byte length, then copies or stages those bytes according to the platform path.

 Routing Decides the Interface

-On Linux, ip route shows the IPv4 table:
+On Linux, ip route shows the IPv4 table -

-Typical output includes a default route plus local network routes.
-The default route is the route used when no more specific route matches the destination.
+ip routeTypical output includes a default route plus local network routes.
+The default route is used when no more specific route matches the destination.
 It usually points at a gateway through one interface.

-The exact output depends on the host, but the shape often looks like this:
+The exact output depends on the host, but the shape often looks like this -

 default via 192.0.2.1 dev wlan0

-The second line says the host can reach 192.0.2.0/24 directly through wlan0, using 192.0.2.10 as the preferred source address for that route.
+192.0.2.0/24 dev wlan0 proto kernel src 192.0.2.10The second line says the host can reach 192.0.2.0/24 directly through wlan0, using 192.0.2.10 as the preferred source address for that route.
 The default line says other IPv4 destinations go to 192.0.2.1 through wlan0.

-Linux can show the route result for one destination:
+Linux can show the route result for one destination -

-That command often prints the selected interface, source address, gateway, and cache-related fields.
-It exposes the same decision the kernel makes during connect: destination address in, selected path out.
+ip route get 93.184.216.34That command often prints the selected interface, source address, gateway, and cache-related fields.
+It shows the same kind of decision the kernel makes during connect.

-IPv6 has its own route table:
+IPv6 has its own route table -

-Dual-stack hosts can have an IPv4 route that works and an IPv6 route that fails, or the reverse.
+ip -6 routeDual-stack hosts can have working IPv4 routing and broken IPv6 routing, or the other way around.
 Node sees both as network operations.
-The address family picked before routing decides which table matters.
+The address family picked before routing decides which table the OS uses.

 const socket = net.connect({